apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 The input tab is where you can provide the Actor with some meaningful input.
 In this case, we'll be providing the Actor with a URL to scrape.
 For now, we'll use the prefilled value of [Apify website](https://apify.com/) (`https://apify.com/`).

-You can change the website you want to extract the data from by simply changing the URL in the input field.
+You can change the website you want to extract the data from by changing the URL in the input field.

 ![Input tab](./images/actor-input-tab.png)